-- Hold a relevant PhD/DPhil in International Relations or be close to completion of a relevant PhD/DPhil; - An appropriate range of teaching in International Relations and ability to provide excellent class and tutorial teaching to high-achieving students at both the undergraduate and graduate level in the field of International Relations, and to advise MPhil and DPhil students on their research projects.
-Candidates would normally be expected to have some teaching experience and should be able to demonstrate an ability relate well and appropriately to students in a tutorial teaching situation: - Experience in carrying out independent research in International Relations evidenced by a strong record of publications in highly-ranked, peer-reviewed academic journals and/or major presses and a clear plan of research to be conducted during the three years of the appointment; - Excellent collaborative team working and organisational skills, together with the ability to innovate and work effectively with colleagues and to work independently meeting deadlines; - Excellent oral and written communication skills; - Demonstrated willingness to contribute to the pastoral care of students and the sensitivity to deal with pastoral duties; - Willingness, commitment and ability to contribute to the full range of academic and administrative duties in the Department and College, including engaging in student assessment, examination and course design; - A demonstrated commitment to equality, diversity and inclusion; - A commitment to their own professional development in progressing to an established academic post, whether at Oxford or elsewhere.
+- A doctorate (or close to completion) in international relations or a closely related field, either complete or submitted and awaiting examination. - An appropriate range of teaching experience and the ability to provide excellent teaching to high-achieving students at both the undergraduate and graduate level in international relations, and to advise MPhil and DPhil students on their research projects.
+We wish to point one applicant with a demonstrable ability to teach Qualitative Methods. - Experience in carrying out independent research in international relations, evidenced by a strong record of publications in highly ranked, peer-reviewed academic journals and/or major presses and a clear plan of research to be conducted during the appointment. - A demonstrable commitment to intellectual pluralism in the field of International Relations. - Excellent collaborative team working and organisational skills, together with the ability to innovate and work effectively with colleagues and to work independently meeting deadlines. - Excellent oral and written communication skills. - Demonstrated willingness to contribute to the pastoral care of students and the sensitivity to deal with pastoral issues. - Willingness, commitment and ability to contribute to the full range of academic and administrative duties in the Department, including engaging in student assessment, examination and course design. - A commitment to their own professional development.